 The Office of Education Technology provides districts with a District Budget Planning tool and technology plan template for completing their district technology plans.
-These templates ensure that points are covered to meet all federal funding questions.
-The Office of Education

-Technology works with districts to provide accurate commodity codes to assist with budgeting.
+The Office of Education Technology works with districts to provide accurate commodity codes to assist with budgeting.
 Both documents may be found on the KETS Funding and Reporting webpage.